arthurcgusmao/eeg-grasp-and-lift/capstone_proposal.md

 In this section, propose at least one evaluation metric that can be used to quantify the performance of both the benchmark model and the solution model.
 The evaluation metric(s) you propose should be appropriate given the context of the data, the problem statement, and the intended solution.
 Describe how the evaluation metric(s) are derived and provide an example of their mathematical representations (if applicable).
 Complex evaluation metrics should be clearly defined and quantifiable (can be expressed in mathematical or logical terms). -->

-The metric this project will focus on is the mean column-wise AUC (that is, the mean of the individual areas under the ROC curve for each predicted column).
-The reason for this choice is that all models in the Kaggle competition were already evaluated under this metric, making it easy to compare the performance of the model developed through this project.
+The metric this project will focus on is the mean column-wise AUC, that is, the mean of the individual areas under the ROC curve for each predicted column.
+The reason for this choice is that the mean column-wise AUC discourages the model from not being very discriminative.
+This is specially valuable when one class (one type of movement) occurs for a very long period of time.
+If we were to use accuracy instead of AUC, in this case the model could likely start to predict that in most instances (or most periods of time) one class of movement is the most likely to occur, not really discriminating between the possible movements the person is making.
+Further, all models in the Kaggle competition were already evaluated under this metric, making it easy to compare the performance of the model developed through this project.

-Further, the mean column-wise AUC is an interesting metric because it ....................

 ### Project Design